ImpressiveTaste/dsPIC33AK-bipolar-stepper-motor-drive/2_Microstep/readme.md

 ## Summary

-<br>This application shows how to drive in Full-Step or Half-Step or Microstep a stepper motor using AVR16EB32, MPPB, MPPB Adapter and a power supply.
+<br>This application shows how to drive in Full-Step or Half-Step or Microstep a stepper motor using dsPIC33AK, MPPB and a power supply.

 <br>[Back to Top](#microstep)
 <br>[Back to Related Documentation](#related-documentation)